 What Sets the Kamado Joe Grill Apart?

 Kamado Joe is a relative new-comer to the ceramic grilling world.
 The company has built a solid reputation for innovation, taking the classic kamado-style smoker to the next level.
-The major difference between these grills and the Big Green Egg grill are all about the approach to cooking.
+The major difference between a Big Green Egg and Kamado Joe is in how they approach cooking.
 Kamado Joe grills feature two level Divide and Conquer racks for expert cooking of different proteins that require different heat at the same time.
 The venting system is more complex, yet still easy to use.
 One significant difference between the Kamado Joe and Big Green Egg is the accessories that are included.
 Big Green Egg leaves the decision to buy accessories up to the user, meaning that before you can use your grill, you may have to buy extra parts.
 Kamado Joe includes everything you need to get cooking right out of the box.

 Is Kamado Joe as Good as Big Green Egg?